 So, although you can’t blame your weight for your infertility (as there may be other factors at play), it may be part of the picture – for both sides of the party, male and female.
 The good news is that losing as little as 5% of body weight can dramatically improve the chances of pregnancy – again this refers to both the male and female partners.
 Research shows that excessive hormone levels can drop to within the normal range when a patient loses weight and even bringing down your BMI by a few points can increase your odds of success in conceiving substantially.

 At Motivation we strive to show the public how to shed excess weight for a better life and better health.
 But it’s sometimes hard to motivate people to take the necessary action and to take that first step into our clinic.
 What better motivation, though, than the desire to have a baby?
-For us, these clients are easy to work with as they can see a tangible, life-changing result that might hopefully occur at the end of their weight loss journey.
+For us, these clients are easy to work with as they can see a tangible, life-changing result that might hopefully occur during or at the end of their weight loss journey.

 The other good news is that now is not a bad time to live in if you’re facing infertility.
 There’s an increasing number of options currently available when someone struggles to get pregnant.
 These include blood and hormone tests to establish fertility, surgery (eg, to treat ovarian cysts), drugs that can stimulate ovulation as well as in vitro fertilisation (IVF), intrauterine insemination (IUI) and ICSI where a single sperm is injected into the egg.
 If you have been trying to get pregnant without success for 12 months, then it may be a good time to consider seeking help.
 Make sure you do thorough research when choosing a fertility clinic that suits you best.